victoriarainc/lgbtCenterofRaleigh/README.md

 ## The Design Process

+### Research
+Kelly Miller led the research and analysis of non-profit web design.
+She uncovered related color theory, user experience methods, and performed SWOT analysis on other sites with similar objectives.
+Her education and background directly benefited the project and implemented a strategy that achieved our goals for the website.

+### Wireframing and Mockups

 ### Community Involvement
 Voices from all over Raleigh helped contribute to this redesign.
 Staff, volunteers, and members of the center were all welcomed to provide feedback and ideas for the website.
 This is an application that affects a large and growing community.
 Their voices mattered most during the planning and development of the LGBT Center of Raleigh's website.